-This section reports on microloans enrolled by One Finance and Enervee, which together offered a product between Q3 2021 and Q2 2022 for customers making purchases on the SoCalGas utility marketplace.
-Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported separately so as not to skew data presented for full-size ("standard") loans.
-One Finance offered a 60-month term length and a single interest rate of 9.02% to all borrowers.15 In Q2 2022, Enervee paused microloan financing in order to onboard a new lender to replace One Finance; activity is expected to resume by mid-2023.
+This section reports on microloans enrolled by Enervee and its lender partners through the utility marketplaces.
+Microloans, per the GoGreen Home regulations, are limited to \$5,000 and are reported on separately so as not to skew data presented for full-size ("standard") loans.

+Between Q3 2021 and Q2 2022, Enervee and One Finance offered a product with a 60-month term length and a single interest rate of 9.02% for customers making purchases on the SoCalGas utility marketplace.
+In Q2 2022, Enervee paused microloan financing in order to onboard a new lender to replace One Finance; activity resumed in Q2 2023 with Lewis & Clark Bank.
+Together Enervee and Lewis & Clark offer a 60-month term with a single interest rate of 9.99% for borrowers making purchases on the SoCalGas and the Southern California Edison utility marketplaces.
+In Q2 2023, 71 microloans were enrolled for an all-time total of 567.